cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 ## Ground truth job

-You don’t need to annotate the whole dataset twice, the annotation quality of a small part of the data will show the quality of annotation for the whole dataset.
+A Ground Truth job is a way to tell CVAT where to store and get the "correct" annotations for task quality estimation.
+To estimate task quality, you need to create a Ground Truth job in the task, and annotate it.
+You don’t need to annotate the whole dataset twice, the annotation quality of a small part of the data shows the quality of annotation for the whole dataset.

-You need to select several frames from the whole dataset depending on the size of the task.
+For the quality assurance to function correctly, the Ground Truth job must have a small portion of the task frames, and the frames must be chosen randomly.

-For the quality assurance to function properly, each job should contain at least a few overlapping frames.
-For example, for **task that contains only 30 frames** to obtain adequate data, it's advisable to select **8-10 frames**.
+Depending on the dataset size and task complexity, **5-15% of the data is typically good enough** for quality estimation, while keeps extra annotation overhead acceptable.

-Depending on the dataset size, **5-15% of the data is good enough** for quality estimation.
+For example, in a typical task with 2000 frames, selecting just 5%, which is 100 frames extra frames to annotate, can be enough to estimate the annotation quality.
+If the task  contains only 30 frames, it's advisable to select **8-10 frames**, which is about 30%.
+It is more than 15%, but in the case of smaller datasets, we need more samples to estimate quality reliably.

 To create a **Ground truth** job, do the following: